tfc/tfc.github.io/about.md

   ![Jacek Galowicz, M.Sc.](/images/about/jacek-galowicz-mini-portrait.jpg)
 </div>

-My name is Jacek Galowicz.
-I am a freelancer with professional main interests in **software development**, **software architecture**, and **continuous integration & deployment** (CI/CD, DevOps).
+I am a freelancer with professional interests in **software development**, **software architecture**, **interface design**, and **continuous integration & deployment** (CI/CD, DevOps).
+Over the years I got into bigger and bigger **production projects** and developed a lot of competence in how projects should be structurally built, integrated, and tested to enable and maximize the developer's ownership of the **overall quality** of the resulting product.

 <div style="text-align: center;">
-  *Do you have an interesting challenge?*
+  *Do you have an interesting challenge that you like to get done?*

   <a href="https://calendly.com/jacek-galowicz/60-minute-meeting">
     <button class="big-button glow-on-hover"><i class="fa fa-calendar"></i> Schedule Introduction Call</button>
   </a>
 </div>

-Over the years i got into bigger and bigger production projects and developed a lot of competence in how projects and their **build systems** should be structured in order to maximize the developer's control of the overall quality of the resulting product.

 ---